 California issues fees and fines for traffic violations but also imposes license-related punishment on repeat offenders.
 Like many states, California keeps track of traffic infractions with a driver's license point system.
 When a driver is convicted of a traffic infraction, the California DMV assigns a specific number of demerit points against the motorist's record.
 Accumulation of a lot of points within a particular period, usually between 2 years or three years, will result in a driver's license suspension.
 As a condition of license reinstatement after a suspension, the DMV will require the driver to maintain SR-22 insurance for the next three years.

-Contact a DUI Defense Attorney Near Me
+Contact a Orange County DUI Lawyer Near Me

 If you are convicted of driving under the influence in California, there are several consequences you may face as a result of that conviction.
 You will face charges against you, the general penalties associated with a conviction against you, the defenses your DUI attorney can raise, and finally, a more detailed inspection of one of the necessary consequences of a sentence, which is known as SR22 insurance.